PrineetKaur/AI-First-Knowledge-Architecture-for-Agentic-Systems/README.md

 The following technologies will be introduced in later stages of the project:

-- Python (for pipeline orchestration and agent logic)
+- Python *(for pipeline orchestration and agent logic)*
-- LangChain / LlamaIndex (for building agent workflows and RAG pipelines)
+- LangChain / LlamaIndex *(for building agent workflows and RAG pipelines)*
-- Vector Databases (FAISS / Chroma) for semantic retrieval
+- Vector Databases *(FAISS / Chroma)* for semantic retrieval

-This progression mirrors how AI knowledge systems evolve from structured content design to fully integrated agent pipelines in production environments.
+**This progression has been planned in a manner to mirror **how real-life AI knowledge systems evolve from structured content design to fully integrated agent pipelines in production environments.**

 ---